Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 "Huh..."
 She was shocked by her philosophy.

-As if to not kept her lingering on it, she changed to a joking tone immediately, "Just pullin' your leg.
+As if to not kept her lingering on it, she changed to a joking tone and smiling face immediately, "Just pullin' your leg.
 Caught you off guard?"
+It's not the time yet...
+Not the time to let the others know yet...

-"Haha...
-Well, yeah, you kinda did!
-How'd you expect me to react to that?"
+"Haha... _Well, yeah, you kinda did!_ How'd you expect me to react to that?"

 "Hahaha..."